codewithpratiksha/Hello-World/README.md

 # Hello-World
-This repository is for practicing the GitHub Flow
+#This repository is for practicing the GitHub Flow

+#printing hello world in python

+print("Hello World")